cronycles/crobot/README.md

     #code of the telegram crobot
     telegramBotCode = 'YourTelegramBotCode'

-    #this bot is protected and only works with one chat id.
-Set here your one
+    #this bot is protected and only works with a whitelist of chat ids.
+Set here your ones
-    myChatId = 123456789
+    chatIdsWhiteList = [123456789, 23456789]

     #temporary downloaded directory path
     downloadDirectory= "./Downloads"